Middle School Students, Mindfulness and Mandalas

 - Why the Middle School teachers at the BEPS International School tweaked the school timetable – and why that wasn’t enough.

-MINDFULNESS AND STUDENT VOICE
+MIDDLE SCHOOL STUDENTS, MINDFULNESS & STUDENT VOICE

 My initial reaction to this was to be defensive of the practice; I had read numerous articles, posts on social media.
 I was even in the midst of a Buddhism and Modern Psychology course.
 I had studied in a Tibetan university in Sarnath.
 For goodness sake, of course it will focus you, Lila!
 Monks and laypeople have been doing it for centuries.